Flight School vs. College or University

 One of the most confusing aviation myths that is perpetuated online is that a pilot needs a four-year college degree in order to move from the regional airlines to the major airlines.
 This is simply not true.
 You don't need that four-year degree to fly for the major airlines.

 While there is nothing wrong with obtaining a college degree, if you want to become a commercial airline pilot and know for sure that this is your life’s path, then you will be wasting time and money going to a private or community college that offers a flight program along with a four-year Bachelor’s Degree instead of choosing a Part 141 accredited flight school.
-We'll compare and explain why a BA is not necessary for that dream job.
+We'll compare and explain why a BA is not necessary for a career as a pilot.

 We say on our homepage: